Other Financial Firms: A - G

 - Factset.
 They offer financial information and analytics to investment professionals.
 Their graduate programmes are in Consulting and Engineering and they also recruit graduates into Sales, Product Development, Content Collection, Corporate Communications, HR, Legal, Training and Finance.

-- FCA.
+- Financial Conduct Authority.
 Their two-and-a-half year graduate programmes are made up of multiple rotations and an external secondment.
 Opportunities exist in business and technology solutions, enforcement and market oversight, supervision, economics ad strategy and competition.
 As part of the programme, you will be allocated to one of these business areas.
 You will also have the opportunity to experience different areas of the organisation on rotations of 6, 12 or 18 months.
 Later on in the programme (usually your third year) you'll go on an external secondment.
 Graduates have previously been seconded to investment banks, law firms, fund managers, professional services firms, as well as HM Treasury, the Bank of England, the European Commission, as well as European regulators.

 They also offer specialist development programmes, in Risk, IT, Economics and Accountancy.
 Find out more about how to prepare for the job assessment process of The FCA HERE.